MuchachosDev/.github/profile/README.md

 ### About Us

-MuchachosDev is a group of systems degree students who are passionate about building and creating high-quality software.
+MuchachosDev is a group of systems engineering students who are passionate about building and creating high-quality software.
 We are continuously learning new technologies and developing our skills to enhance the robustness of our software projects.

 ### Our Team